jvbalen/cover_id/README.md

+## Chroma-based Cover Detection

-# CNN-based cover detection
+Chroma-based cover detection and fingerprinting.

-Prood-of-concept implementation of cover detection system based on convolutional neural networks.
+Includes a proof-of-concept implementation of a chroma fingerprint based on a convolutional neural net.

+See LICENSE.

-(c) 2016 jan van balen
+(c) 2016 Jan Van Balen

 github.com/jvbalen - twitter.com/jvanbalen